-Any MCC that wants to receive data via FTP shall provide the Host Name and/or Internet Protocol (IP) Address, User Name, Password, and Message Directory Name in Table F.1, to enable other MCCs to place data on the FTP server of the receiving MCC.
-On a bilateral basis, the receiving and sending MCC should agree on passwords and other security measures.
-It is the responsibility of the receiving MCC to provide adequate security for its FTP server.
+Any facility that wants to receive data via FTP shall provide the Host Name and/or Internet Protocol (IP) Address, User Name, Password, and Message Directory Name in Table F.1, to enable other ground segment facilities to place data on the FTP server of the receiving facility.
+On a bilateral basis, the receiving and sending facility should agree on passwords and other security measures.
+It is the responsibility of the receiving facility to provide adequate security for its FTP server.

-The sending MCC shall write a file with a file name extension of ".TMP" on the FTP server of the receiving MCC.
-A file is given a temporary name to prevent the receiving MCC from processing a file before it is complete.
-Once the file transfer is complete, the sending MCC shall rename the file with an extension ".TXT".
-Once the file has been renamed, the sending MCC shall not manipulate the file.
-The receiving MCC shall not process files with an extension of ".TMP".
-The receiving MCC shall be responsible for disposing of files placed on its FTP server.
+The sending facility shall write a file with a file name extension of ".TMP" on the FTP server of the receiving facility.
+A file is given a temporary name to prevent the receiving facility from processing a file before it is complete.
+Once the file transfer is complete, the sending facility shall rename the file with an extension ".TXT".
+Once the file has been renamed, the sending facility shall not manipulate the file.
+The receiving facility shall not process files with an extension of

+".TMP".
+The receiving facility shall be responsible for disposing of files placed on its FTP server.

 If the receiving MCC detects an anomalous condition in the FTP file transfer, it shall notify the transmitting MCC.

-If a FTP file transfer fails for any reason the transmitting MCC shall try to resend the message, and notify the receiving MCC if the failure persists.
+If an FTP file transfer fails for any reason the transmitting MCC shall try to resend the message, and notify the receiving MCC if the failure persists.